ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt.md

   These plugins will amend your virtual host configurations, but may interfere with any application rewrite rules you already have in place.
 Always ensure you have backed up vital configuration files before use.

 ```
+For alternative `ACME` clients/libraries/projects, `Let's Encrypt` have an extensive list at the following [link](https://letsencrypt.org/docs/client-options/).

 ## CentOS
 ### Apache

 #### Installation

-You will need to have the **Epel** repository (or repo) enabled to install certbot.
+You will need to have the **Epel** repository (or repo) enabled to install `certbot`.
 If not installed, run the following;
 ```
 yum install epel-release
 ```
-Next, install the following package from this repo.
-This will pull in additional packages automatically, such as mod_ssl if not already installed
+Next, install the following `apache` `certbot` plugin from this repo.
+This will pull in additional packages automatically, such as `mod_ssl` if not already installed
 ```
 yum install certbot-apache --enablerepo=epel
 ```
 #### Issuing a certificate

-As root (or using sudo if a sudo user), you can specify multiple domains/subdomains using the following syntax.
+As **root** (or using **sudo** if a sudo user), you can specify multiple domains/subdomains using the following syntax.
 ```
 certbot --apache -d yourdomain.com -d www.youdomain.com
 ```
-You can secure up to 100 domains using -d in the one command.
+You can secure up to **100** domains using `-d` in the one command.

 ```eval_rst
 .. note::
   If issuing a multidomain certificate, please note that if you remove one of the domains on it you will have to reissue the entire certificate.
 As this could prove problematic upon renewal, we would instead recommend issuing a certificate per domain.
 ```

-The installation plugin will then ask you a few questions before proceding with the installation (agreeing to terms of service, challenge method etc.).
+You will be prompted by a few questions before it procedes with the installation (agreeing to terms of service, challenge method etc.).
 It will also ask if you want to add a redirect to https.
 If you select 'yes'.
 It will amend your apache vhost with a permanent redirect.

 ### Nginx